jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 The underlying principle is interesting: the Rust compiler is the precise, unambiguous oracle that says yes or no, and the model doesn't need to understand memory safety; it just needs to produce code that passes the check.
 *This is a model running probabilistic attacks against a deterministic gate*.
 It generates, fails, learns from the error, regenerates - thousands of times - until something gets through.
 The goal isn't comprehension, it's convergence.

-*We believe that we need to build the Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks you business.*
+*We need to build Rust at a higher abstraction, e.g. business rules, if it compiles, it never breaks you business.*

 ### The missing layer